Big Brother (British TV series) series 7: The House Next Door

 The House Next Door was a group of rooms connected to the original house via the Diary Room.
 On Day 44, five new housemates entered this house.
 The public, instead of voting for a housemate to be evicted, voted to transfer one of the current housemates to also live in the new house.

 Aisleyne was voted to be moved into the House Next Door along with 5 new housemates; Jonathan, Spiral, Jennie, Michael and Jayne.
 Over the course of her stay in the House Next Door, Aisleyne was required to 'evict' three of her fellow housemates (Jayne, Michael and Jennie respectively), unaware this was an eviction from the House Next Door to the main house.
 Before returning to the main house on Day 49, she then had to evict one final housemate, whose eviction would be for real.
 She evicted Jonathan over Spiral.
 The House Next Door was also used later on in the series.
 In Week 10 it featured in the "Prison Task" and in Week 12 it housed four previous evictees - Grace, Mikey, Lea and Nikki - all of whom had been voted by the public to re-enter the House.

-Housemates

-Fourteen housemates entered the House on launch night, and eight other housemates entered the House later during the series, making a total of twenty-two housemates competing in Big Brother 7.
-Two of these eight housemates were replacement housemates Sam and Aisleyne, arriving on Day 12, who were introduced to the housemates as part of the Meal or No Meal task after the departure of Shahbaz and Dawn.
-George decided to leave the House of his own will, a rule all housemates are allowed to take advantage of at any time, on Day 13.
-On Day 23, Susie entered the House as Big Brother's lucky Golden Ticket winner.
-Five more housemates entered on Day 44 (Jonathan, Spiral, Jennie, Michael and Jayne) to the House Next Door, totalling 22 housemates.
-This is the joint-second highest number of housemates of Big Brother UK to date, together with the tenth and eighteenth series, and behind the eighth series, which had 23.

-This series saw the largest number of housemates to leave without being evicted, with three exiting the House.
-This beat series 3, where there was a total of fourteen housemates and two people walked; and series 5, in which there were a total of thirteen housemates and two were ejected.
-Housemate numbers also topped series 6, in which even after the "Secret Garden" twist, there were only a total of sixteen contestants.
-At one point there were more additional housemates than original housemates in this series: during Week 9, following Nikki's eviction there was a total of six additional housemates and five original housemates, having entered the House on launch night.